-- our plans to identify, develop and commercialize novel therapeutics based on our SMART linker drug discovery platform; - our plans to continue to evaluate data from Part C of our MoveDMD[®] clinical trial of edasalonexent for the treatment of Duchenne muscular dystrophy; - ongoing and planned clinical trials for edasalonexent and other product candidates, whether conducted by us or by any future collaborators, including the timing of initiation of these trials and of the anticipated results; - our plans to enter into collaborations for the development and commercialization of product candidates; - the potential benefits of any future collaboration; - our ability to receive research and development funding and achieve anticipated milestones under our collaborations; - the timing of and our ability to obtain and maintain regulatory approvals for our product candidates; - the rate and degree of market acceptance and clinical utility of any products for which we receive marketing approval; - our commercialization, marketing and manufacturing capabilities and strategy; - our intellectual property position and strategy; - our ability to identify additional products or product candidates with significant commercial potential; - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - · developments relating to our competitors and our industry; and - the impact of government laws and regulations.
+- our expectations regarding our ability to successfully conduct the PolarisDMD trial, and our expectations regarding the timing and results of such trial, including reporting top-line results of this trial in the second quarter of 2020 and the potential consistency of data produced by this trial with prior results from our MoveDMD® trial, as well as any new data and analyses relating to the safety profile and potential clinical benefits of edasalonexent; - our plans to identify, develop and commercialize novel therapeutics based on our SMART Linker drug discovery platform; - ongoing and planned clinical trials for edasalonexent and other product candidates, whether conducted by us or by any future collaborators, including the timing of initiation of these trials and of the anticipated results; - our plans to enter into collaborations for the development and commercialization of product candidates; - the potential benefits of any future collaboration; - our ability to receive research and development funding and achieve anticipated milestones under any future collaborations; - the timing of and our ability to obtain and maintain regulatory approvals for our product candidates; - the rate and degree of market acceptance and clinical utility of any products for which we receive marketing approval; - our commercialization, marketing and manufacturing capabilities and strategy; - our intellectual property position and strategy; - our ability to identify additional products or product candidates with significant commercial potential; - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - developments relating to our competitors and our industry; and - the impact of government laws and regulations.

 We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements, and you should not place undue reliance on our forward-looking statements.
-Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forwardlooking statements we make.
+Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements we make.
 We have included important factors in the cautionary statements included in this Annual Report on Form 10-K, particularly in the "Risk Factors" section, that could cause actual results or events to differ materially from the forward-looking statements that we make.
-Our forwardlooking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, collaborations, joint ventures or investments that we may make or enter into.
+Our forward-looking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, collaborations, joint ventures or investments that we may make or enter into.

 You should read this Annual Report on Form 10-K with the understanding that our actual future results may be materially different from what we expect.
-We do not assume any obligation to update any forward-looking statement, whether as a result of new information, future events or otherwise, except as required by law.
+We do not assume any obligation to update any forward-looking statement, whether as a result of new information, future events or otherwise, except as required by law